mishael1-d/realestate-website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Real Estate Website

+real.estate is a company that provides user with the easy option of buying or renting of apartment across any state in the country.

-## Available Scripts
+## Available Houses

-In the project directory, you can run:
+Duplexes
+3-bedroom flat
+2-bedroom flat
+2-storey house
+Single house
+Self-contain
+5-bedroom

+## Visit Us
-### `yarn start`
+### `Our Website`

-Runs the app in the development mode.\
+\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://real.estate.com](http://real.estate.com) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-## Colors Used

-## Font Used
-    font-family: 'Dongle', sans-serif;
-## Screenshot